LBrull/SpeechRecognition/README.md

 ![Attention batch size 10](/images/att_6k_8ep_emb125_perplexity.JPG)

 We can see through this images about perplexity that it reaches its minimum value when we train 7-8 epochs.
-Then perplexity goes down, but very slowly.
+Then perplexity would continue decreasing, but very slowly.

 ### Experiment 3: Embedding size